wenyiwang-matthias/cs323-environment/README.md

 # CS 323: Nix Environment

-To install llvm and get your system ready:
+To work on the project on your laptop:

 1. Install the `nix` package manager: